OSCUA/Sorting-Algorithm-Visualizer/README.md

 ## 🧠 Supported Algorithms

-Includes classics like Bubble, Merge, Quick, Heap, and Insertion — plus ceremonial oddities like Stalin Sort, Gravity Sort, and Bitonic Sort.
-Each algorithm is visualized with color-coded comparisons and optional sound rituals.
-More coming eventually!
+Includes classics like Bubble, Merge, Quick, Heap, and Insertion — plus oddities like Stalin Sort, Gravity Sort, and Bitonic Sort.
+Each algorithm is visualized with color-coded bars and sound.
+More algorithms coming eventually!

 ## 🪄 Contributions & Rituals

-Feel free to fork, expand, or PR for more algorithms.
+Feel free to fork, expand, or PR for more features.
 Add new algorithms, overlays, or accessibility features.